Pete Wysocki

-Peter Joseph Wysocki (October 3, 1948 – June 14, 2003) was an American football linebacker who played his entire six-year career with the Washington Redskins from 1975 to 1980 in the National Football League (NFL).
+Peter Joseph Wysocki (October 3, 1948 – June 14, 2003) was an American professional football linebacker who played his entire six-year career with the Washington Redskins from 1975 to 1980 in the National Football League (NFL).
 Wysocki previously played four seasons in the Canadian Football League (CFL) for the Hamilton Tiger-Cats, Toronto Argonauts and Saskatchewan Roughriders.

 Early life

-Wysocki was born in Detroit, Michigan and attended Garden City East High School.
+Wysocki was born in Detroit, Michigan, and attended Garden City East High School.

 College career

 Wysocki attended and played college football at Western Michigan University.
 In 1968, he was a second-team All-Mid-American Conference selection.
 He was named to the Western Michigan Broncos football All-Century Team in 2005.

 Professional career

 CFL

 After going undrafted, Wysocki played for four seasons in the Canadian Football League for the Hamilton Tiger-Cats, Toronto Argonauts and Saskatchewan Roughriders.
 In his final season with the Roughriders, he was named a CFL All-Star.

 NFL

 After a successful career in the CFL, Wysocki was signed in 1975 by the Washington Redskins of the National Football League.
 He was the third CFL player signed by Redskins head coach George Allen, the other two being Joe Theismann and Moses Denson.
 Wysocki played his entire six-year NFL career with the Redskins.
 In 88 games, he recovered three fumbles and intercepted one pass.
 Pete was a force on the special teams and was called "The Missile."